16+ Cool Logos to Inspire Your Next Design

 10. Baskin Robbins

 Baskin Robbins is known as the ice cream shop with 31 different flavors.
-Notice how the logo incorporates the initials of the company with a letter B and a letter R but also has the number 31 nestled in the center.
+Notice how the logo incorporates the company’s initials with the letters B and R but has the number 31 in the center.
 The bright colors are fun, reflecting the overall personality of the brand.

 Adding hidden meaning to your logos allows you to have a bit of fun with your customers and educate them about your company at the same time.